SHArahul/B12PythonAssignment_RS/README.md

 git clone https://github.com/SHArahul/B12PythonAssignment_RS.git
 cd B12PythonAssignment_RS

-# 2. (Optional but recommended) create venv
-python -m venv .venv && source .venv/bin/activate      # Linux / macOS
-# .venv\Scripts\Activate.ps1                            # Windows PowerShell

-# 3. Install the only third-party dependency
+# 2. Install the dependency
 pip install psutil
 psutil is needed only by Cpu_monitor.py.
 All other imports are from Python’s standard library.